About Council meetings

 The Town Council is grateful for public interest in the workings of Council and the various Committees.

 All meetings are set in the autumn for the following civic year (so in December 2016 the dates for all the meetings for all the meetings for May 2017 to April 2018 were set).
 These are published in The Line and on the Town Council notice boards as well as the Town Council website – see right.
 The agenda for the meetings is also posted on the Town Council notice boards and website approximately a week before the meeting.
-You can look at the agenda and decide if you wish to attend.
+The council no longer provides paper copies of the agenda at the meeting; if you need a paper copy please contact the office before 4pm on the day of the meeting to ensure one can be provided.

 All committee meetings start with 15 minutes of time allocated to public questions.
 This allows questions concerning the committee to be asked.
 If possible they will be answered straight away but sometimes it might be necessary to take the question away.
 Questions need not be notified in writing to the Town Clerk in advance, but if you do so there is more chance of an answer being available on the night.
 The Committee are not allowed during public question time to discuss matters later on the agenda or give an indication as to how they intend to vote on a matter on the agenda.